 - Minimize the number of sudden decelerations (hard braking) and accelerations.

 Drivers can also influence fuel consumption through appropriate route selection and by ensuring proper tire pressure.
 Drivers and/or dispatchers should take geography, weather and regional considerations into account when determining a route or setting a schedule.
-Furthermore, training drivers to simply drive with the flow of traffic (to reduce hard braking and sudden accelerations) has been shown to improve fuel economy between 5 and 20 percent.
+As shown in Figure 2a, weather and routing account for nearly one-third of the factors affecting fuel economy while the driver and vehicle account for the other two-thirds.
+Training drivers to simply drive with the flow of traffic (to reduce hard braking and sudden accelerations) has been shown to improve fuel economy between 5 and 20 percent.